 The Huel Complete Protein is a bit different from the rest of the vegan protein lot.
 For one, its macro-and micronutrient stats are on point, and it contains 20 grams of protein, 9 grams of EAAs and 5 grams of branched-chain amino acids (BCAAs) per a 105 calorie serving.
 It also tastes rather pleasant for a protein powder that's not whey.

 Sure, it’s a bit sludgy and has a slight vegan twang to it, but overall, it’s pretty enjoyable to drink.
 Just a note, especially for people like me who like to mix their protein powder with only a small amount of water: you might want to add a bit more water to the Huel Complete Protein so it doesn't get too congealed to a level when it wouldn't come out of the shaker.
 Adding over 200 ml of water should do the trick but feel free to experiment to find the best protein shake consistency for you.
 Or go crazy like me and mix it with Greek yoghurt to recreate The Mountain's dinner.
 Your call.

-In addition to all that, the Complete Protein a “nutritionally complete” plant-based protein powder, meaning it contains all 26 essential vitamins and minerals, as well as being a source of fibre, carbs and fats.
+In addition to all that, the Complete Protein is a “nutritionally complete” plant-based protein powder, meaning it contains all 26 essential vitamins and minerals and is a source of fibre, carbs, and fats.
 This powder truly is the protein powder version of 'standard' Huel, a leaner, less calorific option for those who don't necessarily want to replace a meal with Huel but would still like to enjoy the benefits of it.

 For those of you who are planning on packing on weight, we recommend the Huel Black Edition.